 |Supported Image Formats||PNG, WebP, JPEG, BMP, GIF (with still images)|

-From the above table, we’ve known what audio formats can be added to your project while using the Splice app.
-If you want to add music to video from Spotify in Splice, the audio files should be saved in the format of MP3, M4A, AAC, and WAV.
+From the above table, we’ve known what audio formats can be added to your project while using Splice Video Editor.
+If you want to add music to video from Spotify in Splice Video Editor, the audio files should be saved in the format of MP3, M4A, AAC, and WAV.
 However, Spotify offers its music tracks existing in the format of protected OGG Vorbis.

-This means that you cannot use Spotify music to your video as background music due to the DRM protection.
-In other words, you cannot import Spotify music to Splice for use directly.
+This means that you cannot use Spotify music for your video as background music due to DRM protection.
+In other words, you cannot import Spotify music to Splice Video Editor for use directly.
 Thankfully, this protection from Spotify can be easily cracked by a third-party tool called Spotify music downloader.

 Part 2.
-Method to Get Spotify Music in Splice
+How to Convert Spotify to Splice Supported Formats

 In this case, there’s only one way to add music from Spotify to video, you have to remove DRM from Spotify and convert Spotify music to Splice supported audio formats.
 To complete this special task, we’d recommend a third-party tool to you, that is, Tunelf Spotibeat Music Converter – a professional audio converting tool.